 College can be an extremely adventurous and exciting time in someone’s life.
 The beginning of a new age of individuality and learning can also present unique challenges and risks.
 The newness and exploratory nature of the college experience can lead to mental health issues, especially if someone suffered from pre-existing symptoms earlier in life.
 Additionally, drug and alcohol use is common and widespread in college students, and this can amplify or worsen any existing mental health issues.
 Here, we aim to illustrate the risks and pitfalls that college students face, as well as provide helpful resources for college students who may be struggling with mental health or substance abuse challenges.

 ON THIS PAGE:

 Drug and alcohol use is extremely common among college students, with roughly 50% of students drinking alcohol regularly and between 17-20% using prescription stimulants regularly.

-Co-occurring mental health conditions and substance abuse is quite common among college students, and drug or alcohol use can worsen the symptoms or accelerate the onset of many mental illnesses.
+Mental health conditions and substance abuse are quite common among college students, and drug or alcohol use can worsen the symptoms or accelerate the onset of many mental illnesses.

-While the rates of co-occurring mental health and substance abuse issues are high among college students, there are many, many resources and ways for someone struggling with these issues to find help.
+While the rates of mental health and substance abuse issues are high among college students, there are many resources and ways for someone struggling with these issues to find help.